Skip to content

 Inputs

-• student_solution (str): The student's original solution to be corrected.
+student_solution str The student's submitted solution to be evaluated

 Outputs

-• corrected_student_solution (str): The improved version of the student's solution.
+corrected_student_solution str The corrected version of the student's solution

-• student_solution (str): The original student solution (echoed from input).
+student_solution str Original student solution (echoed from input)

-• model (str): The model used for code generation.
+model str The AI model used for generation

 from dria.factory import Clair